myroyalgold/Airline-Delay/README.md

-the table was cleaned to remove all duplicate and error values.
+The table was cleaned to remove all duplicate and error values.

 ![2022-07-16 (3)](https://user-images.githubusercontent.com/107118603/179372481-bdae3409-6ce1-484c-a982-80bb87eac73d.png)